Shir Habatlanim

-"Shir Habatlanim" (שיר הבטלנים; "The Bums' Song") was the entry in the Eurovision Song Contest 1987.
-It was performed in Hebrew by the comedic duo Lazy Bums (הבטלנים) and came 8th, scoring 73 points.
-It was the subject of a resignation threat by the Israeli Minister of Culture.
+"Shir Habatlanim" (שיר הבטלנים; "The Bums' Song") is a song performed by the comedic duo Lazy Bums (הבטלנים).
+It in the Eurovision Song Contest 1987, finishing 8th, scoring 73 points.
+It was the subject of a resignation threat by Yitzhak Navon, the Israeli Minister of Education.

 Music, act, and lyrics

 The act consisted of two actors, Nathan Datner and Avi Kushnir, dressed in black suits and ties in the style of the Blues Brothers, who performed alone in a talking style presentation, accompanied by a minimalist orchestra score conducted by a similarly attired conductor.
 The two men danced in unison, with coordinated arm and feet shuffling, walking across the stage which at times descended into chaotic flailing, pulling faces and a handstand.
 At times they pulled sunglasses perched off their heads down, and concluded their performance by falsely walking away before jumping back at the audience.

 The lyrics describe the daily routine of an idle loafer, evidently unemployed, who wakes up in the morning at 10 a.m., and who cannot see the sun because the shutters, and then a block of buildings impedes his view.
 It describes his routine of making coffee and smoking, and feeding the birds so that they come and sing the "Lazy Bums' Song".
 It then describes how the lazy guy directs his dog to do the grocery errands, before going for a walk with the dog (accompanied with a pantomimed lifted-leg gesture), and then at the end of the day, having his view of the moon blocked by the buildings.
 The verses are interspersed with the chorus, a repetition of the nonsense words hupa, hole hupa, hupa hole.